 - Opt for oral sex.
 It’s also much less risky than vaginal or anal sex.
 A plastic device called a dental dam will make oral sex even safer.

 - Put your partner on top during anal sex.
 It’s safer for the HIV-positive partner to be the receiving person.
 That’s because the lining of the anus is very thin, which may let HIV enter the body easily.
-It’s still possible for your partner to catch the virus through the opening, foreskin, or any cuts on his penis, but the risks are lower.
+It’s still possible for your partner to catch the virus through the opening, foreskin, or any cuts on their penis, but the risks are lower.

 - Have outercourse.
 This is any form of sexual contact that doesn’t come in contact with bodily fluids.
 Mutual masturbation is one example.